nickzani/nickzani.github.io/_posts/2018-01-16-Baby-Bath-Time.md

 Initially bath time went very badly for me, until I realised my baby hated (and still does!) lying down in the bath looking up.
 One of the best ever purchases I made was a [bath seat](https://www.amazon.co.uk/gp/product/B00AWMV9CY/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00AWMV9CY&linkCode=as2&tag=howtodad-21&linkId=73a39d500814ec27f7038d5b4e4b9ea5) that they could sit in.

 ## Buy a Bigger Seat When They are a Toddler
 After a while they will grow out of the baby seat, but be in an awkward period where they can't properly sit up on their own.
-A [bigger bath](https://www.amazon.co.uk/gp/product/B00CMR3H04/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00CMR3H04&linkCode=as2&tag=howtodad-21&linkId=3033657c0fd0164535c026bb0e93aab8) seat like this one really helped for our toddler.
+A [bigger bath seat](https://www.amazon.co.uk/gp/product/B00CMR3H04/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00CMR3H04&linkCode=as2&tag=howtodad-21&linkId=3033657c0fd0164535c026bb0e93aab8) like this one really helped for our toddler.
 It is able to swivel round as well which adds to the fun.
+Eventually they will grow out of this and be able to sit unaided in the bath.

 ## Buy Some Bath Toys